 It can also be challenging for teachers and school staff to know how they can best support a student with type 1 diabetes and their family.

-The Diabetes in Schools resource hub provides fact sheets, checklists, how-to guides and expert insights to help guide and inform parents or carers, school staff, principals and health professionals.
+The Diabetes in Schools website provides information, checklists, how-to guides and expert insights to help guide and inform parents or carers, school staff, principals and health professionals.

 Tell a school